-If you are experiencing mid to long term health issues, have an impairment and/or consider yourself to be disabled, the peer support service can help.
+If you are experiencing mid to long term health issues, have an impairment, are Neurodiverse and/or consider yourself to be disabled, the peer support service can help.

 As the name suggests, the service’s core offer is to put you in touch with other RCN members to talk about the issues that matter to you for mutual support and to share experiences by telephone or email.
 We also have a closed Facebook group.